Dante’s Glen

 DANTE's Glen

 The area may have been named by Dr Charles Badham (1813-1884) who had a house nearby.
-He was a Professor of Classics at the University of Sydney, who among other things gave lectures and wrote about Dante.
+A Professor of Classics at the University of Sydney, he gave lectures and wrote about Dante.
 Maybe the area reminded Dr Badham of the dark woods in which Dante finds himself in the “Inferno”.

 Continue downhill to Dante’s Glen Falls .